KatherineMichel/digital-commonplace/README.md

 Sarah
 https://www.netlify.com/blog/2020/04/12/speed-up-productivity-with-terminal-aliases/

+Chrome Extension
+https://css-tricks.com/how-to-build-a-chrome-extension/ | How to Build a Chrome Extension | CSS-Tricks

 https://t.co/R46VmoT0Hy | Sarah Drasner on Twitter: "Periodic reminder that I've been maintaining a collection of Useful Pens for Everyday Frontend Development for a few years.
 There's a lot of great stuff to reverse engineer in here!" / Twitter https://codepen.io/collection/nMgKxJ